numba/llvmlite/README.rst

   ctypes (no need to wrestle with Python's compiler requirements and C++ 11 compatibility).
 * The Python binding layer has sane memory management.
-* llvmlite is quite faster than llvmpy's thanks to a much simpler architecture (the Numba_ test suite is twice faster than it was).
+* llvmlite is faster than llvmpy thanks to a much simpler architecture (the Numba_ test suite is twice faster than it was).

 Compatibility